Beyond the dam, a new vision for resilient communities

 According to Sally Harold, Director of River Restoration and Fish Passage for TNC in Connecticut, the Jeremy River is part of the high-quality Salmon River watershed, which is more than 60 percent forested.

-“I live in Fairfield, Conn. — about an hour outside New York City along the coast — and you can’t go anywhere on a river in that area without seeing houses,” said Harold, “On the Jeremy, you could canoe for an hour without seeing a single house.”
+“I live in Fairfield, Connecticut — about an hour outside New York City along the coast — and you can’t go anywhere on a river in that area without seeing houses,” said Harold.
+“On the Jeremy, you could canoe for an hour without seeing a single house.”

 While damming a stream used to show progress, now letting water flow freely means growth.
 To have safe, healthy communities for both wildlife and people, we need thriving river systems.
 The Service and its partners are working toward that goal, one dam at a time.

-(Lauri Munroe-Hultman is a writer for the U.S. Fish and Wildlife Service in Hadley, Mass.)
+(Lauri Munroe-Hultman is a writer for the U.S. Fish and Wildlife Service in Hadley, Massachusetts.)